At a glance

 Don’t hang Christmas treats such as chocolate or candy canes on trees, or if you must, hang them up high.

-Make sure the tree has a solid base to prevent it being knocked over and try not to have the tree near furniture and or shelves which the cats can use to jump onto the tree.
+Make sure the tree has a solid base to prevent it from being knocked over and try not to have the tree near furniture and or shelves which the cats can use to jump onto the tree.

 How to cat-proof a Christmas tree